This day in baseball history: The impossible dream comes true

 Red Sox fever didn’t extend to Dartmouth, with its geographically diverse student body.
 However, when the Red Sox played two must-win games against the Twins in the final weekend of the season just about everyone watching with me in the basement of McLane Hall was rooting for Boston, either out of regionally loyalty or because Boston was the underdog.

 I was the exception.
-My loyalty was with ex-Washington Senators Harmon Killebrew, Bob Allison, Earl Battey, Jim Kaat, and even Zoilo Versalles who, if memory serves, had tried to jump the team as a home sick teenager from Cuba.
-(John also lived in McLane Hall, but I hadn’t gotten to know him yet and can’t say (1) whether he was interested enough in baseball to watch with us and (2) whether he had become a Twins fan yet).
+My loyalty was with ex-Washington Senators Harmon Killebrew, Bob Allison, Earl Battey, Jim Kaat, and even Zoilo Versalles who, if memory serves, had tried to jump the team as a homesick teenager from Cuba.
+(John also lived in McLane Hall, but I hadn’t gotten to know him yet and can’t say (1) whether he was interested enough in baseball to watch with us and (2) whether he had become a Twins fan yet.)

 After the drama on Saturday, September 30, Sunday’s game was win-or-go-home for both teams.
 Both went with their ace, Dean Chance (20-13) for Minnesota and Jim Lonborg (21-9) for Boston.
 Chance was a long-time star.
 Lonborg had entered the ’67 season with a career mark of 19-27.
 He was 0-3 against Minnesota on the year and 0-6 lifetime.